Range Rover Dashboard Warning Lights

 Keep in mind that in almost all cases, the Range Rover and Land Rover warning light meanings will be identical.
 Get to know these common Land Rover dashboard warning lights so you’re prepared every time you hit the streets of Crofton or Severna Park:

 - Battery: If a red battery warning light stays on after your car has been started, it may be a sign that your vehicle’s battery is not charging correctly.
+Alternately, if you see the “Smart Key Battery Low” warning, it’s time to change the battery in your key fob.

 - Brakes: The red brake warning light lets you know if brake fluid is low.
 If it stays on after more fluid is added, there may be more complex brake issues in store.
 If you see a yellow brake warning light, it’s probably trying to tell you that your brake pads are worn down.